In Metro Atlanta: A Tale of New Cities

 This has not deterred Rice.
 Her team is currently strategizing around how to have their bill reintroduced in the next legislative session.
 They are not giving up on what they consider their right to vote on this matter.

 It should be noted that none of the House members who actually represent DeKalb County support the Greenhaven plan.
 Rice says this is because no one from the DeKalb delegation has given her a chance to present their full proposal to them.
-It did not help her case, though, that the bill cleared the government affairs committee earlier that day, absent its sponsor, because of the intervention of the chairman Rynder, a white Republican.
+It did not help her case, though, that the bill cleared the government affairs committee earlier that day, absent its sponsor, because of the intervention of the chairman Rynders, a white Republican.
 The city of Stonecrest also relied upon help from white Republicans to pass.
 But this kind of Republican involvement has only raised the suspicions of Greenhaven’s detractors, given DeKalb County is majority Democrat.

 “The Democrats should have taken it up,” says Rice.
 “Yes, Republicans are pro-cityhood, and pro self-determination … and that's what we're after: self determination, economic empowerment, and improving and bettering our lives.
 But again, all we're asking for is the right to have the people of South Dekalb vote on this matter.”